ElDiVer/WhoisLibrary/README.md

 The requests it can perform actually are only for the following domains:
 * .com
+* .edu
+* .it
+* .info
 * .net
-* .edu
 * .org
-* .it

 WhoisLibrary doesn't only let you to get the raw result of a whois request.
-It's based on a templating system allowing to parse the raw data, the parser provide to you the results in a well-structured form by filling the WhoisEntry object.
-Since formats and responses may vary greatly, it's not possible to parse all data from all TLDs.
-WhoisLibrary has been designed as a trade-off between data relevance, uniformity and completeness, but without any bottleneck preventing you to create a custom version of the library that feets the specifical needs you have.
-Nonetheless WhoisEntry carry also with it the raw version of the data, that you can get using the method WhoisEntry::getRawData().
-This may allow to you to retrieve additional data without the need to modify the library at all.
+It's based on a templating system allowing to parse the raw data, the parser provide the results in a well-structured form by filling the WhoisEntry object.
+Since formats and responses may vary greatly, it's not possible to parse and organize all data from all TLDs.
+WhoisLibrary has been designed as a trade-off between data relevance, uniformity and completeness, but without bottlenecks preventing to create a custom version of the library that feets the specifical needs you have.
+Nonetheless WhoisEntry carry also with it the raw version of the data, that can get using the method WhoisEntry::getRawData().
+This will allow to retrieve additional data without the need to modify the library at all.

 Add support for a new TLD
 -----------------------